-The nondeterminism is modeled by different actions $\alpha, \beta, \gamma$ .
+The nondeterminism is modeled by different actions α, β, γ .
 Uncertainty is modeled by probabilities on transitions.
 In order to resolve the nondeterminism, strategies are considered.
-The easiest form of a strategy is a mapping from the states to the actions: $S \rightarrow \{\alpha, \beta, \gamma\}$ .
+The easiest form of a strategy is a mapping from the states to the actions: $S \rightarrow \{\alpha, \beta, \gamma\}$.
 These are called memoryless strategies.
-Strategies with memory can make a decision based on the entire [history](#) of visited states and are thus more powerful.